 Birds of Prey and Other Birds

-HAWKS, OWLS, and EAGLES are protected under the Migratory Bird Treaty Act and other federal and state laws.
-They cannot be harassed, captured, harmed, or killed without a permit.
-In addition, BALD and GOLDEN EAGLE nests and nest sites are protected under the federal Bald and Golden Eagle Protection Act.
+In addition, bald and golden eagle nest sites are protected under the federal Bald and Golden Eagle Protection Act.
 Hazing with gunfire, explosives, and airplanes is prohibited without a permit.
 Consult the U.S. Fish and Wildlife Service or the Oregon Department of Fish and Wildlife for specific regulations.

-Bald Eagles can be attracted in large numbers to large-scale pastured poultry operations.
-Newborns are very vulnerable during birthing seasons.
-Eagles will also prey on 3- to 4-week old lambs and kids as they begin to wander or play farther from mothers, but not generally after 6 weeks of age.
-Golden Eagles are more of at threat to older lambs and kids than Bald Eagles, but there are only a few Golden Eagles that spend late February to early March in the Willamette Valley.
-Golden Eagles leave the Willamette Valley by the end of March.
+Bald eagles are sometimes attracted in large numbers to large-scale pastured poultry operations; chicks, in particular, are very vulnerable to predation.
+Eagles will also prey on 3-4 week old lambs and kids as they begin to wander or play farther from mothers, but not generally after 6 weeks of age.
+Golden eagles are more of a threat to older lambs and kids, but there are few Golden eagles present in the Willamette Valley.
+These individuals spend late February to early March in the Valley, generally depating by the end of March.

 - Set up birthing sheds or protected pens less than 1 or 2 acres in size.
 Temporary pens for night and early morning are very useful since eagles are unlikely to enter smaller spaces.